ryerson-ggl/mordecai-geoparser-on-windows/README.md

 python -m spacy download en_core_web_lg
 ```

 ### Step 3.
-Download the geonames index and decompress it into a folder
+Download the geonames index and uncompress it into a folder

 * Download the index at [https://s3.amazonaws.com/ahalterman-geo/geonames_index.tar.gz](https://s3.amazonaws.com/ahalterman-geo/geonames_index.tar.gz)
 * The file should be around 1.58 GB, which may take a while
-* When complete, extract the downloaded `geonames_index.tar.gz` file into a folder named `geonames`
+* When complete, extract the downloaded `geonames_index.tar.gz` file into a folder named `geonames_index`

 *NOTE: Keep in mind the full path of your `geonames` folder*